znxftw/Bitcoin-Analysis/README.md

 On comparison of relative ease of use as well as capability to handle larger sets of data, R seemed to be a more logical choice for creating an ML model in our case.

 ### Phase II (b) Missing data
 Upon inspection of our available dataset, it was noted that some of the values in almost all columns possessed zero-values.
-The relative percentage of such errors was low however ( < 1%  for most columns ) and hence instead of disregarding and deleting rows of such values, it was decided to fill in the missing data using appropriate methods.
+The relative percentage of such errors was low however ( < 1%  for most columns ) and hence instead of disregarding and deleting rows of such values, it was decided to fill in the missing data using appropriate methods to prevent loss of crucial data.